open-edge-insights/uwc/README.md

 The uwc directory consists of the following:

-* modbus-master: This directory contains the modbus TCP1 and RTU1 containers sources and docker file for building the container.
+* modbus-master: This directory contains the modbus TCP and RTU containers sources and docker file for building the container.
 It also has the ingredient docker-compose.yml and config.json for modbus TCP & RTU services.
 For details, refer to the `README-modbus-master.md` file of modbus-master folder.
 * mqtt-bridge: This directory contains the mqtt-bridge container sources and docker file for building the container.
 It also has the ingredient docker-compose.yml and config.json for mqtt-bridge service.
 For details, refer to the `README-mqtt-bridge.md` file of mqtt-bridge folder.
 * MQTT: This directory contains the mqtt container sources and docker file for building the container.
 It also has the ingredient docker-compose.yml and config.json for MQTT internal broker service.
 For details, refer to the `README-MQTT.md` file in the MQTT folder.
 * sparkplug-bridge: This directory contains the sparkplug-bridge sources and docker file for building the container.
 It also has the ingredient docker-compose.yml and config.json for SPARKPLUG-BRIDGE service.
 For details, refer to the `README_sparkplug_bridge.md` file in the sparkplug-bridge folder.